Anyone who's ever walked a dog knows you can learn so much from them.

+What’s that supposed to mean?
 It’s five in the morning, and I may as well confess—I had about two hours of sleep last night sandwiched between moments of worrying about this post.
 Okay, worrying is a strong word.
 How about agonizingly considering?
 What can I, a normal, regular person, say to you that will be of value?
 Of interest?
 That you haven’t already heard?
 After all . . .
 I’m just me.
 But here goes.

-About eight years ago, I began writing inspirational/Christian romance.
+In 2010, I began writing inspirational/Christian romance.
 My goal?
 To encourage others the way Christian fiction writers had encouraged me.

 But, my writing journey really started ten years earlier, when the idea of writing anything, much less a novel, sounded as grating to me as fingernails on a chalkboard.
 I was blissfully teaching kindergarten part-time in an ideal situation at a private Christian school.
 I loved my work, I loved my coworkers, I loved my students, I loved their parents.
 My life was overflowing!

 Then came the drought.
 My husband lost his job due to some health issues.
 We had one daughter in college, one headed to college the next fall, and four car payments on top of a house payment.
 (We obviously hadn’t heard of Dave Ramsey!)
 When the opportunity presented itself for me to move into full-time work in the “real world,” I knew if I left the school, I’d be giving up more than a job.
 I’d be losing what had been my personal ministry for years.

 Yet I had to decide.
 One morning I sat at a local park guiltily savoring my Chik-fil-a chicken biscuit (Some things are just worth the calories!) and reading my Bible.
 I came upon Isaiah 43:18-19, and on that day, at that very hour, that passage was meant just for me.
 God had something new for me to do.
 I just had to find it.